When Did Reporters Become Wimps?

 0

-reporting has the press been so divided and partisan.
+Not since the days of Yellow Journalism in the late 1800s, when sensationalism dominated over factual reporting, has the press been so divided and partisan.
 But the added twist today is that reporters have become accustomed to tolerating lies and outright misrepresentations without being challenged.
+They smile as a source lies on their face.

-How else can we explain the low quality of CNN talking heads and anchors who will ask “Who should be responsible for fact checking the debates?” when referring to today’s face-off between Hillary Clinton and Donald Trump?
+How else can we explain the low quality of CNN talking heads and anchors who will ask, “Who should be responsible for fact-checking the debates?” when referring to today’s face-off between Hillary Clinton and Donald Trump?

-Of course, this whole discussion omits FOX since their credibility has evaporated years ago when they helped Trump rise to the top despite his unchallenged claims on their network over the years.
+Of course, this whole discussion omits FOX since their credibility evaporated years ago when they helped Trump rise to the top despite his unchallenged claims on their network over the years.

 So why are reporters wimps today?

-This could also be part of a new, but undesirable, social norm in newsrooms which suppresses the better urges of some reporters to question authority.
-Or as Abe Lincoln once said, “To sin by silence, when they should protest, makes cowards of men.”
+• This could also be part of a new but undesirable social norm in newsrooms that suppresses the better urges of some reporters to question authority.

-So are reporters cowards?
+So, are reporters cowards?

 William Randolph Hearst